node-prism/grove/README.md

 }
 ```

-Handlers are wrapped in order to automatically handle Promise rejections
+Handlers are wrapped in order to catch what would otherwise be an uncaught Promise rejection
-or thrown errors by passing them to the registered Express error middlewares.
+or thrown error by passing it to whatever Express error middlewares have been defined.

 ```typescript
 function throws() {